Carsten Burmeister

 Photography bio

-I had my last studio in Cremorne, Sydney until I retired in 2015 and moved to Balmoral (Sydney, Mosman, Australia).
-Balmoral … at dusk.
-Life is good at Balmoral.
-The rock shelf at Balmoral.
+I had my last studio in Cremorne, Sydney until I retired in 2015 and moved to Balmoral.

 I had been a pro photographer in the Sydney graphic arts scene since 1979.
 Born in Hamburg, Germany, in 1947, after my professional education during the late 1960s I spent two years in Amsterdam, Holland, and much of that time in the Rijksmuseum, studying the paintings of Dutch and Flemish masters.

-It is there I got the inspiration for my style of photography – light is used to maximum effect, composition is all-important and attention to detail reigns.
+It is there I got the inspiration for my style of photography – light is used to maximum effect, composition is all-important and attention to detail reigns … check out this page: let’s get technical.

-With the arrival of digital photography and Photoshop, I had tools to finish my pictures to my liking and thus fulfil my vision of evocative PHOTOART … go to my tmblr page.
+With the arrival of digital photography and Photoshop, I had tools to finish my pictures to my liking and thus fulfil my vision of PHOTOART … also go to my tumblr page for an overall view of my work.

 My last stop in Europe was Copenhagen/Denmark; then I travelled to Asia – I spent a half year on Bali/Indonesia, where I met my Australian wife – and finally settled in Australia.